You are invited to participate in a survey regarding your experience using the AHCCCS

 the visit and is not reimbursed separately.

-must include all appropriate procedure codes describing the services rendered in addition to the visit code.
+must include all appropriate procedure codes describing the services rendered in addition to visit code T1015.

 Further billing instructions will soon be provided in the

 AHCCCS Fee-For-Service Provider Manual.

 Adobe Acrobat Reader is required to view PDF files.
 This is a free program available